SCAlabUnical/JobOffersIT-IT/README.md

 To start download phase, is necessary specify job category to be researched, software will research all offers with the same category.
 **It's necessary to start 3 different classes, because of the different structure of sites consulted**.

-Once row data are stored, thanks to method and classes of *searchAndDownload* package, it's possible to start the analysis and classification phase.
-In this case it is sufficient to start *DataExtractionStarter* class
+Once raw data are stored, thanks to method and classes of *searchAndDownload* package, it's possible to start the analysis and classification phase.
+In this case it is sufficient to start *DataExtractionStarter* class of the package *dataExtraction* contained in *dataManagement*